Cold brew is a coffee that has been chilled with cold water and left to brew for several hours. Cold-brew is drunk ice cold, preferably on ice cubes.

 This interplay between technology and production leads to constant further development and improvement in coffee quality.

-Better green coffee and the possibility of perfect preparation has led to small roasting plants again.
+Better green coffee and the possibility of perfect preparation have led to small roasting plants again.

 That drives up the price, and not everyone wants to pay it.